ctubbs750/SM-Genome/README.md

  `/resources/data/genome/{build}`

- For this module to function, it will look for paramters under the `GENOME` tag in config file.
+ For this module to function, it will look for parameters under the `GENOME` tag in config file.
 Copy and paste the config parameters found in `/config/config.yaml` into the desired project's config file and edit as needed.